I love tattoos and have been writing about the topic for several years.

-Spider Tattoo Design Options
+Spider Tattoo Designs

 Spider tattoos are becoming amazingly realistic, and I am surprised at how many people have them inked on.
 The 3D spider design can look extraordinary.
-They not only look good from a design and art perspective, but they look so real I would imagine people wearing them have a number of concerned bystanders come up, yelling: "Look out!
+They not only look good from a design and art perspective, but they look so real I would imagine people wearing them have a number of concerned bystanders come up, yelling, "Look out!
 There's a spider on your arm!"
 They might even attempt to knock it off, specifically those on the shoulders and necks.

 You'll see for yourselves as you look at these photos that they're so well-done and realistic that it would be easy to mistake them for real spiders, which is probably part of the reason for getting them.